 If you’re a novice, go with the automated option.

 You can limit your reach by bidding too low or spend more than needed by bidding too high.

 Facebook wants to keep you advertising on their platform, so they are very careful with your bids.
-This is in direct contrast to Adwords which blows through your budget as quickly as possible under the ad parameters you set.
+This is in direct contrast to Google Ads which blows through your budget as quickly as possible under the ad parameters you set.

 While automated bids are safe, taking a risk with manual bidding can get the most bang for your buck.
 But I’d recommend this option only if clicks are not that valuable to you.

 Otherwise, use your daily or lifetime ad budget to set the limits of your ad spend and take the automated route.